What do Chicago City Hall, Buckingham Palace, and the Waldorf-Astoria all have in common?

 If you go for mail order, they will come in a specially designed wooden ‘bee box’, complete with a separate section for the queen, and a tin of sugar syrup to keep them fed and happy on their journey.

 Locally, you can also contact a bee breeder and purchase a ‘nuc’ or nucleus of bees, brood and a laying queen.
-The frames they are delivered on usually slot into your beehives, making the process very smooth.
+The frames should be able to easily slot into your beehives, given their universal design, making the process very smooth.

 The advantages are that as they are already local, you know they’re likely to do well.
 They have also not had a stressful journey through the mail system.